geirsagberg/logseq-cleanup-orphans/README.md

 ## How It Works

 1. The plugin scans all pages in your graph
-2. For each page, it checks:
+2. For each page, it checks if the page is empty:
-   - Does it have any incoming references?
+   - Has no blocks at all
-   - Does it have any content?
+   - Or has a single block with no meaningful content (empty, "-", "*", or whitespace)
-3. Pages with no references and no content are marked as orphaned
+3. Empty pages are marked as orphaned (skipping journal and system pages)
 4. You'll see a confirmation dialog showing how many orphaned pages were found
 5. Upon confirmation, all orphaned pages are deleted